 William Tetlow Hibbert was born to William Hibbert and his wife Elizabeth Greenhalgh in 1792.

-He joined the family’s London business and along with his father, received a share of the compensation paid to slave owners when slavery was abolished.
-At least eleven members of the Hibbert family, including both William and William Tetlow received substantial compensation when slavery was abolished.
+He joined the family’s London business and along with his father, and at least eleven other members of the Hibbert family, was a major beneficiary of the compensation paid to slave owners when slavery was abolished.

 William Tetlow was a member of the Canada Company’s Provisional Committee, who assisted